neilmc23/longhorndone/README.txt

 Conclusions:
 Overall, the website met our initial goals to create a dynamic website with a detailed database which can filter and display projects, courses, students, and professors.
 Our three main templates created a website which is adaptable to varying input data and can be easily expanded.

+A Note on Accessing this Website:
+To view this website, first make sure you have Django installed, then download the repository.
+From the command line, navigate to this folder, which should contain manage.py.
+Run the command 'python3 manage.py runserver'.
+Finally, go to the following url 'http://127.0.0.1:8000/projectapp/' in your browser.